ArronJablonowski/birtha/README.md

 * Create a new ssh key pair, with a strong password to protect the private key.
 * Distribute the public key to any hosts birth will ssh to.
-  * It is recommended to install the public key under the remote host's root user so birth can run remote commands and scripts without permissions issues.
+  * It is recommended to add the public key under the remote host's root user so birth can run remote commands and scripts without permissions issues.

 Usage: